juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 ### Install using kubectl

-You can quickly install using `kubectl`, you can use the files included in the `installation` directory.
+For a quick local test, you install using `kubectl`.
+Use the files included in the `installation` directory.
 The easiest way is to call the `install` or `uninstall` targets in the `Makefile` provided.
 This will create all objects in the `default` namespace, and provides a way to get the controller running for a quick test.

 ```shell
 # install